creatorsharma/BMP_PM_Case_Study/bmp-pm-case-study/CASE_STUDY.md

 ## 11) Pilot & Early Traction

-To validate supply-demand fit, we partnered with two schools in Delhi NCR:
+To validate supply-demand fit, we partnered with two schools( I cannot disclose the schools names due to potential legal restrictions ) in Delhi NCR:

-- **Dayanand Model School**
+- **ABC Model School**
-- **Queens Global International School**
+- **XYZ International School**

 **Contract Structure:** 3-month agreements with both schools where BMP managed bookings and operations, while schools received **70% of profits**.